freqtrade/freqtrade/docs/freqai.md

         Freqai is still experimental, and should be used at the user's own discretion.

 Freqai is a module designed to automate a variety of tasks associated with training a regressor to predict signals based on input features.

-Among the the features includes:
+Among the the features included:

 * Easy large feature set construction based on simple user input
 * Sweep model training and backtesting to simulate consistent model retraining through time